ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/camping/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+If a GPS-equipped device is not available, explain how to use one to get to your camping spot.

 {{#wb-req item="3c" requirement="A smartphone with a GPS app"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+If a GPS-equipped device is not available, explain how to use one to get to your camping spot.

 {{#wb-req item="4" requirement="Do the following:"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}